Obesity in the Middle East and North Africa: Iran

 In 1988, Iran was one of the top seven countries with the highest rate of childhood obesity.
 In 2005, 33.7% of adults were at risk of developing metabolic syndrome.
 Eight million Iranians already live with this syndrome.
 In 1995, 24.7% of boys and 26.8% of girls age 6 were overweight.

 One of the major reasons for increased obesity is urbanization.
 In 2005, an average Iranian citizen consumed 42 liters of soda per year, as well as 40% more carbohydrates, 30% more fat, and 40% more food than the body needs.
 The greater availability of fast food and junk food in combination with a low activity lifestyle has contributed to the obesity trend.
 Other factors include the impact of technology and a high consumption of rice and bread.
 Many families with a moderate income are limited in the foods they are able to afford, resulting in a higher incidence of obese children.
-However, childhood obesity is not a concern because it is believed that these children will outgrow their fatness as they age.
-The health impact of childhood obesity is unknown.
+Childhood obesity is not viewed as a concern because it is believed that these children will outgrow their fatness as they age.
+However, childhood obesity is a serious medical condition.
+It's particularly troubling because the extra kilograms often start children on the path to health problems that were once considered adult problems — diabetes, high blood pressure and high cholesterol.